diogopribeiro/Limn/README.md

 > ) @ 0x00012f10e5e0
 > ```

 Two values can be compared using `.diff(to:)` or `Limn.diff(from:to:)`.
-These methods return a `Limn` instance containing both the original and updated values, which can then be printed as a git-style diff:
+These methods return a `Limn` instance containing both the original and updated values, which are printed as a git-style diff by default:

 ```swift
 let before = Player(name: "Tomas", highScore: 17126, history: [12703, 11945, 17126])